5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Reverting_Root_Patches.md

     mount -uw "/Volumes/XYZ”
     bless --mount "/Volumes/XYZ" -bootefi --last-sealed-snapshot
     ```
-12. Close the Terminal
+12. Close Terminal
-13. Restare the system via the Apple Menu
+13. Restart the system from the Apple Menu
 14. Reboot macOS without Root Patches!
 15. Click “Cancel” once OCLP asks you to re-apply root patches again!
 16. Instead, check if a newer version of OCLP is available, download it and apply root patches again.